 Exercise 1.1 In this exercise we will use the Amazon sentiment analysis data (Blitzer et al., 2007), where the goal is to classify text documents as expressing a positive or negative sentiment (i.e., a classification problem with two classes).
 We are going to focus on book reviews.
 To load the data, type:

 '''

 import lxmls.readers.sentiment_reader as srs

-import lxmls.classifiers.naive_bayes as nb

 scr = srs.SentimentCorpus("books")

 '''

 This will load the data in a bag-of-words representation where rare words (occurring less than 5 times in the training data) are removed.